Bertini irreducibility theorems over finite fields: Reductions

 holds. \end{lemma}

 (The reverse implication holds for \emph{all} $f$.
 Later we will prove that both sides hold for $f$ in a set of density~$1$.)

-\begin{proof}[Proof of Lemma~\ref{L:finite etale}] Irreducibility of $X_f$ only becomes harder to achieve if $X$ is replaced by a higher finite \'etale cover of $Y$.
+\begin{proof}[Proof of Lemma~\ref{L:finite etale}] Since irreducibility is a purely topological property, we may replace $Y$ by $Y_{\red}$ and $\pi \colon X \to Y$ by its pullback to $Y_{\red}$; then $X$ is reduced too.
+Irreducibility of $X_f$ only becomes harder to achieve if $X$ is replaced by a higher finite \'etale cover of $Y$.
 In particular, we may replace $X$ by a cover corresponding to a Galois closure of $\kappa(X)/\kappa(Y)$.
 So assume from now on that $X \to Y$ is Galois \'etale, say with Galois group $G$.